top of page

 • Prefer light, elegant “forest-princess” lines and a refined silhouette?
 Females usually fit better.

-2 | Personality Isn’t About Sex: The Three Real Drivers
+2. Personality Isn’t About Sex: The Three Real Drivers of Maine Coon

 A Maine Coon’s sociability, confidence, and trainability come from bloodlines × early socialization × home management—not from sex.
 Focus on the individual kitten and the quality of the cattery’s socialization program.